About Alecia

 Her journalism career started when she was a teenage host for the radio show, Hot 103 Jamz: 'Generation Rap' in her hometown, Kansas City.
 Since then her aspiration has soared to new heights leading her to cover three Supreme Court decisions and various school districts.

-Taylor is currently an editorial intern at the Chronicle of Higher Education covering anti-diversity, equity and inclusion as well as diversity issues.
-In the past she has interned for the Baltimore Sun and Pittsburgh Post Gazette.
-She has also freelanced for numerous publications such as Black Enterprise ESSENCE Magazine and their sub-publication ESSENCE Girls United.
+Taylor recently interned at The Miami Herald, The Chronicle of Higher Education, The Baltimore Sun and Pittsburgh Post-Gazette.
+She has also freelanced for numerous publications such as Black Enterprise, ESSENCE Magazine and their sub-publication ESSENCE Girls United.

 In 2023 she was selected as the White House Correspondent Harry S. McAlfin scholar.
-She has also won a Society of Professional Journalists regional award for investigative journalism.
+She has also won a Society of Professional Journalists regional award for an investigative piece she co-wrote for The Hilltop.

 “The people must know before they can act, and there is no educator to compare with the press.”